danielharrell/LectFall2015/Question.md

 I will use my example of a clearly prosaic question---what did you have for lunch?---to reflect on one feature of questions that I find at once essential yet puzzling, even paradoxical.
-Then in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to solve the puzzle, resolve the paradox; but with a suspicion that at
+Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to solve the puzzle, resolve the paradox; but with a suspicion that at